-Typically Connolly Leather used animals from cooler climates so the quality of the hides could be more controlled allowing them to pick hides with very little surface damage if any were visible at all.
+Typically Connolly used animals from cooler climates so the quality of the hides could be more controlled allowing them to pick hides with very little surface damage if any were visible at all.

-Once the hides had been received by Connolly they went through a unique process of being turned in to a leather with a coloured surface leaving the rear of the hides natural colour this is the unique characters of a Connolly Leather hide.
+Once the hides had been received by Connolly they went through a unique process of being turned in to a leather with a coloured surface leaving the rear of the hides natural colour this is the unique characters of a Connolly hide.
 Today Vaumol hides are produced using the unique recipes from the archives allowing them to be identical to the original leathers, many colours are available in the vaumol range with colours dating back to 1878.

-Connolly Leather Rolls Royce Front Seats
+Connolly Rolls Royce Front Seats

 Rolls Royce Rear Seats Connolly Leather

-Connolly Leather Interior
+Connolly Hide Interior

-Rolls Royce Connolly Leather
+Rolls Royce Connolly Interior